Call for Papers

 Call For Papers

 We welcome papers from areas broadly related to learning on graphs and geometry.
 The LoG conference has a proceedings track with papers published in Proceedings for Machine Learning Research (PMLR) and a non-archival extended abstract track.
-Papers can be submitted through OpenReview using our LaTeX style files (download or Overleaf template).
+Papers can be submitted through OpenReview using our LaTeX style files (download) .
 Papers are reviewed double-blind, and reviews are rated for their quality by authors and area chairs.
 The top reviewers receive monetary rewards, as described below.

 Note: the Proceedings and Extended Abstracts track use the same OpenReview link for managing submissions.
 Please select the appropriate track when submitting.